domax/email-bridge/README.md

 0. Fix bug when several emails are processed at once.
 0. Add possibility to limit Email size and splitting it to several parts.
 0. Add possibility to invoke scripts as new email post-process action.
+0. Add setting to delete emails into Trash folder instead of hard remove.
 0. Setup ESW folder for data exchange, extend Config accordingly.
 0. Include daemonizing feature - to allow user start, stop and check status of service w/o additional complex scripts.